isomerpages/moe-huaminpri/_about-us/Our Staff/Consortium.md

 <b style="color:#016C62;">Upper Primary:</b> Primary Five and Primary Six

 <p style="text-align:left;">Every Consortium is led by a dynamic individual who is known as the Year Head and guided by a philosophy to achieve its goals.
-All our staff and programmes in the school are aligned to the philosophies.
+All our staff and programmes in the school are aligned to the philosophies.</p>

 #### **Composition of Student Development Team**

 ![](/images/SDT.png)

 #### **Our Philosophies of Education**
 <p style="text-align:left;">
 <b style="color:#016C62;">The Lower Consortium (P1 - P2)</b><br>